rondilley/Angler_AI/README.md

 Local-first, hardware-adaptive tool for researching, analyzing, and mapping fishing in US rivers and streams.
 Produces per-reach, per-day **relative suitability index** maps that fuse federal hydrography, USGS species distributions, peer-reviewed thermal niches, real-time weather, observed water temperature, and species-specific biology.
 Inference runs locally via llama.cpp; the tool auto-detects your hardware and selects appropriate models on first use.

-**Status:** v0 working through M8 + Tier 1 multi-AI review fixes.
-Hardware-adaptive llama.cpp inference, real federal data ingest, per-day relative suitability maps over a 14-16 day window, observation-anchored water-temperature modeling, and a 3-agent reasoning pipeline with best/worst day narratives are all functional.
+**Status:** v0 working through M14.
+Hardware-adaptive llama.cpp inference, real federal data ingest (now including USGS NAS for non-native species presence), per-day relative suitability maps over a 14-17 day window overlaid on USGS National Map topographic basemaps, day-over-day delta maps with red-shift/blue-shift visualization, animated GIFs of the temporal trajectory, observation-anchored water-temperature modeling, NorWeST climatological anchor for Mohseni-Stefan, and a 3-agent reasoning pipeline with best/worst day narratives are all functional.

 The output is a **relative suitability index in [0, 1]**, NOT a calibrated catch probability.
 Multi-AI review (2026-06-17) flagged the calibrated-probability framing as a statistical category error until M4 catch-data validation - the documents and code have been renamed accordingly.